jannaee/kids-app/README.md

 ### Timeline of events for May
 - [x] Create Repo
+- [ ] Confirm with Maude which OS are we working on?
+Will need to be similar builds
 - [ ] Set up Roadmap of projects in ZenHub
 - [ ] Create a Study schedule
 - [ ] Items requiring purchase